 Eating & Drinking in Deep Ellum – All Within a 10 Minute Walk

 Breweries are always on our list of things to do in a new city!
 We hit BrainDead Brewing for a flight to start our evening.
 I liked their hopped wheat beer the best.
 Just around the corner is Louie Louie’s Dueling Piano Bar.
 Their musicians really put on a show.
 Note to self: one fish bowl is plenty.
 You don’t need to split that second fish bowl.
 Especially if you had beers earlier in the day.
 Anyway, we sang along.
 We laughed.
 We drank a lot.
-It was quite the night.
+Good times.

 With 22 locations over the Dallas – Fort Worth area and a 100 year history, El Fenix knows how to do Mexican food.
 The Downtown restaurant was near where we were staying.
 I got enchiladas and they were so unbelievably good that we went back right before we went to the airport.
 Since then, eating Mexican food in Virginia hasn’t been nearly as good.
 We also got salsa to bring home.